The genealogy of a solvable population model under selection with dynamics related to directed polymers: Proof of Theorem 1.2

 We may proceed by recurrence and conclude the convergence to the Beta-coalescent.

-\emph{In the case $\alpha =1$ we have that}
+\emph{In the case $\alpha=1$, we have that}

-That converges to zero whenever $a \geq 2$, implying that we do not observe simultaneous collisions in the time scale.
-If $a=1$ and {\it a fortiori} $b_a=b $
+that converges to zero whenever $a \geq2$, implying that we do not observe simultaneous collisions in the time scale.
+If $a=1$ and \textit{a fortiori} $b_a=b $

-Hence using the recursive formula (\ref{equa.recursion.lambda}) for $\lambda_{b;k}$ we may conclude the convergence to the Bolthausen-Sznitman coalescent.
+Hence, using the recursive formula (\ref{equa.recursion.lambda}) for $\lambda_{b;k}$, we can conclude the convergence in distribution to the Bolthausen--Sznitman coalescent.

-\emph{When $\alpha <1$, by Corollary \ref{cor.assymptotic.c.N.alpha} $\lim c_N >0$.} Then, as $ N\to\infty$
+\emph{When $\alpha<1$, by Corollary~\textup{\ref{cor.assymptotic.c.N.alpha}} $\lim c_N >0$.} Then, as $ N\to\infty$

-where $[x]_{m,y} :=x (x+y)\ldots (x+(m-1)y)$.
-We finish the proof by observing that the limit in (\ref{equa.alpha<1.Schweinsberg}) is exactly the same limit that Schweinsberg obtains when studying coalescent processes that govern the genealogical trees of supercritical Galton-Watson processes with selection, see Section 4 of \cite{Schweinsberg2003}.
+where $[x]_{m,y} :=x (x+y)\cdots(x+(m-1)y)$.
+We finish the proof by observing that the limit in (\ref{equa.alpha<1.Schweinsberg}) is exactly the same limit that Schweinsberg obtains when studying coalescent processes that govern the genealogical trees of supercritical Galton--Watson processes with selection; see Section~4 of \cite{Schweinsberg2003}. \end{pf*}